sysco-middleware/sysco-middleware.github.io/_posts/2019-07-10-firebase-authentication.md

 ### Writing backend services

-Clone [the](gg) github project on your machine.
+Clone the github [repository](https://github.com/sysco-middleware/post-firebase-authentication) on your machine.
 The backend services are written in go.
 Make sure you have Go (version > 1.11) installed.
 To write backend services, which can work with firebase, we need the service-account credentials file.
 Copy the private key that you have downloaded earlier and save it as "fb.json" under the root of your project directory.

 Navigate to the main.go file in the project, you have cloned.
 You can see below that